sailfish009/openstructure/modules/io/doc/mmcif.rst

 .. class:: MMCifInfoObsolete

-  Holds details on obsolete/ superseded structures.
+  Holds details on obsolete / superseded structures.
+The data is available both in the obsolete and in the replacement entries.

   .. attribute:: date